CSFrequency/react-firebase-hooks/auth/README.md

 Returns:

-- `updatePassword(password: string)`: a function you can call to update the current user's password
+- `updatePassword(password: string) => Promise<boolean>`: A function you can call to update the current user's password.
+Returns `true` if the function was successful, or `false` if there was an error.
 - `updating`: A `boolean` to indicate whether the user update is processing
 - `error`: Any `Error` returned by Firebase when trying to update the user, or `undefined` if there is no error